 Predicted topology and the topology from the crystal structure were mapped onto the pairwise MSA-MSA alignment to obtain a topology alignment.
 Transmembrane helices were considered to be aligned when at least five residues of both helices are aligned, as used before [46].
 Otherwise, it is a, TM helix aligned to gap regions, TM helix aligned to inside/outside loops, TM helix aligned to signal peptide.
 The type is chosen based on the dominating composition in the segment of the TM helix that is aligned.
 Missing helices in the representative sequence were inferred when the TM helix in the topology with known structure was aligned to loops in the representative sequence.
-Since we have structural templates for both broken and reentrant type transporter, classification is based on the type of transporter with a known structure with the best hit (lowest E-value) (Table S2).
+Since we have structural templates for both broken and reentrant type transporter, classification is based on the type of transporter with a known structure with the best hit (lowest E-value) S2 Table.
 Based on the classification of broken/reentrant type, missing helices were added, and the orientations were corrected.
-The final topology was then inferred for all families (Figure 9a).
+The final topology was then inferred for all families Fig 9A.
 All the helices, including the transmembrane helices and the non-canonical helices, are counted together to assign the topology.
 The orientation of the protein is assigned based on the N-termini.

 iv) Identification of core, scaffold subdomains and inverted repeat units from known structures:

 Annotations of scaffold and core subdomains were taken from the literature of the Pfam families with known structure.
-Subdomain annotations were then transferred from the family with an available structure to the family with an unknown structure based on the definition of aligned TM helices described in the previous section (Figure 9a).
+Subdomain annotations were then transferred from the family with an available structure to the family with an unknown structure based on the definition of aligned TM helices described in the previous section Fig9A.

 v) Validation of Broken/Reentrant type of transporters by the positive inside rule:

 The “positive-inside rule” or KR-bias is the preferential occurrence of positively charged residues (lysine and arginine) at the cytoplasmic loops of transmembrane helices [37,47,48].
 Therefore, it can be used to identify the orientation of the protein.
 A large-scale study with statistical observations of 107 organisms strongly supports the positive-inside rule.
 In general, KR bias can be applied to any genome for topology prediction [49] [50].
 We counted the number of K (Lysine) and R (Arginine) starting from 10 residues inside the TM helix and up to 25 residues after the helix as this has been shown to contribute to the positive inside rule [51].
 The KR-bias is then calculated using the family MSA and comparing the number of KR in the inside and outside loops.
 Two models were made one representing the broken, and one the reentrant topology.
 This was then used to confirm the topology of all families/subfamilies.
-KR bias is calculated for all the helices in the full-length protein, and the expected correct topology would show a higher KR-bias (Figure 9b).
+KR bias is calculated for all the helices in the full-length protein, and the expected correct topology would show a higher KR-bias Figure 9B.

 Generation of protein models and quality assessment:

 Topology annotations explained in the previous section were also supported and validated with homology or ab initio models for the representative sequence.
-The homology models were generated by Modeller [24] from an alignment and templates obtained from the webserver HHpred [25] (Figure 9c), with the selected templates shown in Table 1.
+The homology models were generated by Modeller [24] from an alignment and templates obtained from the webserver HHpred [25] Figure 9C, with the selected templates shown in Table 1.

 The trRosetta models were generated running trRosetta locally [26].
 Subsequently, we use the predicted distances and angles as input for pyRosetta [52].
-We run pyRosetta twenty times obtaining twenty models from the same set of constraints (Figure 9d).
+We run pyRosetta twenty times obtaining twenty models from the same set of constraints Figure 9D.
 The quality of the contact predicted models were then evaluated using Pcons [53] giving as input the folder with the twenty models.
 The benchmark between the models with PDB structures and relative Pcons score is provided in Figure S1.